 You’ve dreamed of bringing your new fluffy bundle home for months or even years.
 Endless cuddles and countless games of fetch are your promised rewards.

 But when your puppy arrives and the initial excitement fades, you’re overwhelmed.
 With all the sleepless nights, potty training accidents, and walks that feel more like sled runs, you may start to question your sanity.

 Is puppy angst a thing?

 In January 2023, ManyPets surveyed 857 new puppy owners using the consumer research platform Attest.
-And 601 of them — a whopping 70% — reported symptoms of anxiety, depression, or both.
-It's part of the reason we launched a "Doggy Doula" service in the UK.
+And 601 of them—a whopping 70%—reported symptoms of anxiety, depression, or both.

 Let’s dive into the results.